 - 4.1.
 Before making a Reference, the party intending to make the reference should contact the other party in writing in order to: - 4.1.1. notify the other party of its intention to make a Reference; - 4.1.2. summarise the matters agreed between the parties; - 4.1.3. summarise the outstanding issues in dispute between the parties; - 4.1.4. provide the other party with an opportunity to respond to the outstanding issues. - 4.2.
-Except in the circumstances set out in paragraph 4.5 the other party should be given at least 28 days to provide a response before a Reference is made. - 4.3.
+Save in the circumstances set out in paragraph 4.5 the other party should be given at least 28 days to provide a response before a Reference is made. - 4.3.
 If a response is provided, then the party proposing to make a Reference should consider whether there are further opportunities to reach a settlement or narrow the issues between the parties before a Reference is made. - 4.4.
 For the avoidance of doubt, it is expected that the parties will have had constructive discussions on all aspects of the claim in order to achieve the objectives of this protocol summarised in paragraph 1.3 above before this final exchange of correspondence prior to making a Reference. - 4.5.
-A Reference should not be made prematurely when the resolution of outstanding issues is still actively being explored, except where there is a requirement to make a Reference to comply with a time limit in respect of a Compensation Claim.
-Parties should also be aware of the ability to enter into an agreement to extend the statutory limitation period on a Compensation Claim.
-A Reference followed by an immediate request to stay to allow further negotiation expends the resources of the Tribunal which could have been prevented through such an agreement.
-Where it has been necessary to make a Reference in order to comply with a time limit before it has been possible to comply with this protocol, the parties should expect to comply with this protocol after the Reference has been made and should seek directions from the Tribunal to enable them to do so.7 - 4.6.
-When making a Reference parties are encouraged to serve a copy of the Reference papers on the other side to ensure the efficient provision and exchange of information between the parties.
+A Reference should not be made prematurely when the resolution of outstanding issues is still actively being explored, save where there is a requirement to make a Reference to comply with a time limit in respect of a Compensation Claim.
+Where it has been necessary to make a Reference in order to comply with a time limit before it has been possible to comply with this protocol, the parties should expect to comply with this protocol after the